teateatea/heartbreaker/Character Creation.md

 ### 7. Name Character
 Finally, choose or roll for your character’s true name, as well as the company name they use on missions.

-You are now ready for adventure
+You are now ready for adventure!